renzwo/cardano-plutus-apps-install-m1/README.md

 ```console
 nix-build -A plutus-playground.server
 ```
+IMPORTANT: if there occurs a segfault, just build it again, it will work.

 10 build the client
 ```console
 nix-build -A plutus-playground.client
 ```
+same here, if there are errors during build, just call the command again.

 11 start nix shell (takes some time)
 ```console
 nix-shell